Hoya/PHPSimpleTranslation/Readme.md

 #### Why I built this

 I know that there are a ton of ways to localize strings out there.
 I have a real simple, static placeholder webpage that I wanted localized.
-I looks and gettext and thought of maybe using some framework but it's overkill for just one static page.
+I looked at gettext and thought of maybe using some framework but it's overkill for just one static page.
 I got lazy and just started coding my own thing.

 #### Usage